The automorphism groups of some token graphs: Introduction

 Let $\Gamma$ be a simple graph of order $n$.
 Let $1\leq k \leq n-1$ be an integer.
 The {\it $k$-token graph} $F_k(\Gamma)$ of $\Gamma$ is defined as the graph with vertex set all $k$-subsets of $V(\Gamma)$, where two vertices are adjacent in $F_k(\Gamma)$ whenever their symmetric difference is an edge of $\Gamma$.
 If $k \in \{1, n-1\}$, then $F_k(\Gamma)$ is isomorphic to $\Gamma$ and in this case we say that $F_k(\Gamma)$ is a {\it trivial token graph} of $\Gamma$.
 In fact, if $\Gamma$ is a graph of order $n$, then $F_k(\Gamma) \simeq F_{n-k}(\Gamma)$.

 The token graphs have been redefined several times and with different names.
-When $k=2$, this class of graphs are called {\it double vertex graphs} that were widely studied by Alavi et al.~\cite{alavi2, alavi1, alavi3, alavi4} and are the same that the $2$-subgraph graphs defined in a thesis of G. Johns~\cite{johns}.
+When $k=2$, this class of graphs are called {\it double vertex graphs} that were widely studied by Alavi et al.~\cite{alavi2,alavi1,alavi3, alavi4} and are the same that the $2$-subgraph graphs defined in a thesis of G. Johns~\cite{johns}.
 In the work of Zhu et al. \cite{zhu}, the $k$-token graphs are named $n$-tuple vertex graphs.
 Later, T. Rudolph \cite{rudolph} redefined the double vertex graphs with the name of symmetric powers of graphs with the idea to study the graph isomorphism problem and some problems in quantum mechanics.
-There are several papers related with Rudolph's work, see, e. g., \cite{alzaga, aude, barghi, fisch}, and the references therein.
+There are several papers related with Rudolph's work, see, e. g., \cite{alzaga, aude, barghi, fisch} and the references therein.
 Some of them motivated by the connection between token graphs and the Heisenberg Hamiltonian (see, e. g., \cite{ouyang} and the references therein), that is related with the Heisenberg model \cite{heisen}, a quantum theory of ferromagnetism.

 Finally, R. Fabila-Monroy, et. al.~\cite{ruy}, in an independent way, reintroduce this concept but now with the name of token graphs and began a systematic study of several combinatorial properties of this graphs: connectivity, diameter, cliques, chromatic number and Hamiltonian paths.
-In the last years, several groups of authors have continued with this line of research (see, e.g., \cite{alba, deepa, deepa2, paloma, leatrujillo, rive-tru}).
+In the last years, several groups of authors have continued with this line of research (see, e.g., \cite{alba, deepa, deepa2, gomez, paloma, leatrujillo, rive-tru}).
 For example, Carballosa et al.~\cite{carba} studied the planarity and regularity of token graphs and Lea\~nos and Trujillo-Negrete \cite{leatrujillo} proved a conjecture of Fabila-Monroy, et. al~\cite{ruy} about the connectivity of token graphs.
+Finally, G\'omez Soto et al. \cite{gomez} found the packing number of the $2$-token graph of the path graph, that is equal to the size of largest binary code of length $n$ and constant weight $2$ that can correct a single adjacent transposition (sequence A085680 in~\cite{oeis}).

 When $\Gamma$ is the complete graph $K_n$, the $k$-token graph $F_k(\Gamma)$ is isomorphic to the Johnson graph $J(n, k)$ \cite{Jo}.
 To the knowledge of the authors, the only results about the automorphism groups of token graphs are about Johnson graphs.
 It is known that if $n \neq 2k$, then $\aut(F_k(K_n))\simeq S_n$ and if $n = 2k$, then $\aut(F_k(K_n))\simeq S_2 \times S_n$, where $S_n$ denotes the symmetric group on $n$ symbols (see., e.g. \cite{jones, miraf, ramras}).